azar0420/Legend-of-Zelda-Recreation/README.md

 This project is a recreation of the first dungeon of The Legend of Zelda (1986), plus some fun bonus features, for Dr. Boggus' 12:40pm section of CSE 3902.

-NOTE: Code reviews were done through GitHub pull requests, the grader should have access to the repo

 ## Program Controls
   Because of multiplayer support, world control keys have been updated to function keys.
   - `F1` quits the program